adobe/aem-component-generator/aem-component-generator/README.md

 - `project-settings.bundle-path`: path to the code bundle's root of Java packages
 - `project-settings.apps-path`: path to the apps root
 - `project-settings.component-path`: path to the project's components directory
+- `project-settings.model-adaptables`: array of adaptables to include in the Sling Model (use the class's name as the values)
 - `project-settings.model-interface-pkg`: Java package for the interface model objects
 - `project-settings.model-impl-pkg`: Java package for the implementation model objects
 - `name`: folder name for the component